Salesforce (CRM) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Alex Zukin from RBC Capital maintained a Buy rating on Salesforce (CRM), with a price target of $285.00.
-The company’s shares closed last Wednesday at $246.82.
+Canaccord Genuity analyst David Hynes maintained a Buy rating on Salesforce (CRM) today and set a price target of $270.00.
+The company’s shares closed last Tuesday at $241.35.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $296.36 average price target, representing a 12.4% upside.
-In a report issued on November 22, Jefferies also maintained a Buy rating on the stock with a $320.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $290.19 average price target, which is a 18.4% upside from current levels.
+In a report issued on November 23, KeyBanc also initiated coverage with a Buy rating on the stock with a $310.00 price target.

 See today’s analyst top recommended stocks >>